karolpustelnik/Machine_Learning/README.md

 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/karol-pustelnik-10667b1a6)

 Here you can find the projects that I have done so far.
-Most of them are in Pytorch.
+Most of them are in PyTorch.

 #### Project 1 [Data Noise]